tokestermw/blog-static/content/posts/d3withjstat.md

 date: 2013-09-21
 tags: d3, jstat
 author: Motoki Wu
-summary: R functions are oh so comfortable
+summary: R functions are so comfortable

 R does plotting statistics, well, D3.js does plotting web-friendly interactive plots well.
 So I decided to weave [jstat](http://www.jstat.org/) (a Javascript stats library) into D3 to plot R-like objects.
 One of the things people during data analysis is to plot theoretical distributions to check it against the data.
 In jstat, you can easily do this by doing a ```dnorm``` (for a normal distribution).